akiomiyao/tef/README.md

 Config file is the list of chromosome names in order to appearance of fasta file.
 If required, rename and/or change to NOP the chromosome name in the config file.
 If the sequence is partial contig or extra chromosome and is not required, the chromosome name should be replaced to NOP.
-In the case of too many partial contigs which should be ignore, make config file with all lines are NOP and then replace chromosome names at related positions.
+In the case of too many partial contigs which should be ignore, make config file with all lines are NOP and then replace disired chromosome names at related positions.
 At the third run, ped.pl makes reference data set according to the config file and then proceed main routine.
 Once the reference data set is created, data set will be reused for additional analysis.
 If the reference data is imcomplete or broken, delete the reference directory and then run again tef.pl.